-Millets in India enjoy prime importance that is because India is one of the biggest producers clocking 8 million tonnes every year followed by Africa and China.
+Millets in India enjoy a prime importance, since India is one of the largest producers clocking 11 million tonnes every year followed by Africa and China.
 They are not difficult to utilize and are cooked and used the same way as rice.

 1. Sorghum (Jowar)

-It also packs in a neat iron, protein, and fibre punch.
-Researchers have found that a typical sorghum wax is rich in policosanols which helps in reducing the levels of cholesterol.
+It is also packed with iron, protein, and fibre.
+Research has found that a typical sorghum wax is rich in policosanols which helps in reducing the levels of cholesterol.

 2. Foxtail millet

-Foxtail millets are available in the form of rice, semolina (like rava) or as flour.
-As with other millets, foxtail millet is rich in smart carbohydrates, the kind which doesn’t increase the blood sugar levels immediately but slowly releases glucose into the bloodstream.
+Like other millets, foxtail millet is rich in complex carbohydrates – the kind which doesn’t increase the blood sugar levels immediately but slowly releases glucose into the bloodstream.

-It is rich in dietary fibre, and minerals like iron and copper.
-Due to this, it helps to reduce the levels of bad cholesterol and keeps the immune system strong.
+It is rich in dietary fibre and minerals like iron and copper.
+Due to this, it helps to reduce the levels of bad cholesterol and keeps the immune system strong as well.

-One of the most popular and commonly consumed millet there could be.
-Due to ragi’s nutrition, it can be considered as a good replacement for rice and wheat.
+Ragi is one of the most popular and commonly consumed millets.
+Due to its nutritional value, it can be considered a good replacement for rice and wheat.

-The most notable nutritional feature is that it is a rich source of calcium and other minerals.
-It is a storehouse of protein and amino acids that make it a good inclusion in porridges and even wheat flour.
-This ragi benefit can be derived from patients with diabetes.
+Ragi is a storehouse of protein and amino acids that make it a good inclusion in porridge and even wheat flour.

 4. Pearl millet (Bajra)